-Staff told us that translation services were available for patients who did not have English as a first language.
+Staff told us that face to face translation services were available for patients who did not have English as a first language.
 We saw notices in the reception areas informing patients this service was available.
-The practice offers 20 minute appointments when the use of an interpreter was required.
-The practice was currently developing a pilot with an interpreter provider to use 'Skype' technology to provide a better interpreter service.
+The practice offers longer appointments when the use of an interpreter was required.